 Only elaborate if you need to, introducing one new idea at a time.
 Do not give a full explanation right away.
-You will not have learned what is most likely to convince that particular person to take part.
+As you may not know what is most likely to convince that particular person to take part.
 Do not quote points from the boxes except in response to questions raised by the participant.

-"Selling the nurse stage..."
+8.3 "Selling the nurse stage..."